autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/control/index.md

 ## tier4_control_component.launch.xml

 The tier4_control_component.launch.xml launch file is the main control component launch in the autoware_launch package.
-This launch file calls control.launch.xml from the [tier4_control_launch](https://github.com/autowarefoundation/autoware.universe/tree/main/launch/tier4_control_launch) package within the autoware.universe repository.
+This launch file calls control.launch.xml from the [tier4_control_launch](https://github.com/autowarefoundation/autoware_universe/tree/main/launch/tier4_control_launch) package within the autoware_universe repository.
 We can modify control launch arguments in tier4_control_component.launch.xml.
 Additionally,
 we can add any other necessary arguments